cammando016/nba_guessing_game/README.md

 Games modes include unlimited (up to all players) guesses, a foul out mode with a limit on incorrect guesses allowed, and a shot limit mode with a set number of players to guess.

 # Tech Stack
-- React
+- - React
-- JavaScript
+- - JavaScript
-- HTML
+- - HTML
-- CSSS
+- - CSS
-- Python
+- - Python

 This project expanded on my React development skills for page content and external data usage.
 The new challenge I faced during this development was related to collecting player data.
 I had to use 2 separate APIs for the player statistics, and the player photos.
 Both APIs had different IDs, meaning I needed to write a python script to save each player's photo and map the IDs to match each other.